Sandbird/Objects-Stress-Test/README.md

 };
 ```
 1. Add above code to very bottom of init.sqf
-2. Place stresstest.sqf in your client Arma 2 OA root directory.
+2. Place stresstest.sqf in your main Arma 2 OA folder.
 3. Use scroll wheel to execute in-game.
 Make sure the mission is fully loaded and your FPS has stabilized first.

 Do not alt-tab out or minimize while the test is running.
 Doing so will cap your FPS to 20.<br/>